DO4TECH/01-Learn-Rust/README.md

     build: ./docker-image
 ```

-The port 8080 of the container will be binded to the port 8080 of host.
+The port 8080 of the container is binded to the port 8080 of host.

 ```yaml
     ports: